mathemagics/javascriptChess/README.md

   - [ ] threefold repetition

 BUGS
  - [x] selecting the same piece.
  - [x] reset colors gets wonky sometimes. bishops? white rooks? white knight? maybe back row pieces?
  - [x] king can castle if he goes back to initial. not setting initial=false
  - [x] enpassant giving extra moves to pawns.
+ - [ ] some null error is thrown when checkmate

 REFACTOR
- - [ ] movePiece() Castling code to use a function to move rook. reduce repetition
+ - [ ] chang movePiece() Castling code to use a function to move rook. reduce repetition
  - [x] black is at the bottom
+ - [ ] promotion waiting is ugly. chang it!

 ADDITIONS
  - [ ] History